neogeographica/chaintool/docs/example.rst

 The definition for the ``+nolong`` toggle specifies values to subsitute into the commandline at that location depending on whether the toggle is "off" or "on".
 We'll dig into this more in following sections, but for now you can just observe that the value substituted when this toggle is "off" (the part between the ``=`` symbol and the colon) is the string ``,B950``.
 The value substituted when this toggle is "on" (the part after the colon) is emptystring.

 The ``target`` placeholder is not a toggle; it marks a spot where any value might be substituted.
-In this example, no value is assigned by default (there is no ``=`` symbol after the placeholder name), so the user *must* at runtime supply a value.
+In this example, no value is assigned by default (there is no ``=`` symbol after the placeholder name), so the user **must** at runtime supply a value.
 That's why we got the error above; we didn't specify what the value for ``target`` should be.

 .. note::

    When we created the ``myflake8`` command, the nature of this ``target`` placeholder was highlighted by it being placed in the "required values" section of the printed command info.

 So we need to specify a value when running the command.
 In this case we should specify a path to some Python sourcecode that can be evaluated by flake8.
-If for example the chaintool project's Python sourcecode is at the path :file:`/home/bob/chaintool/src/chaintool`, then this invocation of the :command:`myflake8` shortcut will work:
+If for example the chaintool project's Python sourcecode is at the path :file:`/home/bob/chaintool/src/chaintool`, then this invocation of the ``myflake8`` shortcut will work:

 .. code-block:: none